Lednerb/bilberry-hugo-theme/v4/README.md

 article.

 By default, a TOC is generated if the content's word count is greater than **400**.
-The `tocMinWordCount` parameter defines this value in the `config.toml` configuration file.
+The `tocMinWordCount` parameter defines this value in the `hugo.toml` configuration file.

 The headings that are taken into account for a TOC are from _H2_ (##) to _H5_ (#####) inclusive.
 Also, if you want to display a TOC at a specific point in your article, set the `toc` front matter variable to `false`,